Designated Safeguarding Lead: Mrs N Winter (acting SENDCO)

-Designated Safeguarding Lead Team: Mrs V Vaughan, Mrs K Grimshaw, Mrs Winter, Mrs R Rose, Mr Rose, Mrs Grainger (Communication Resource), Mrs Bradley (Communication Resource)
+Designated Safeguarding Team: Mrs V Vaughan, Mrs K Grimshaw (maternity leave), Mrs R Rose, Mr Rose, Miss Lunn, Mrs Grainger (Communication Resource), Mrs Bradley (Communication Resource)

 Safeguarding Governor: Mrs Natalie Dawson

 To speak to one of our team, please contact school on 01977 651291.
 Thank you